Oracle Licensing

 2. Isolate and Contain Oracle Workloads: Wherever possible, run Oracle on dedicated servers or segregated clusters.
 Prevent Oracle VMs from freely moving across your entire virtual infrastructure.
 This might involve creating Oracle-only clusters or disabling auto-migration features for those VMs.
 The goal is to limit the scope of required licenses.

 6. Engage Oracle (or Experts) Proactively: Don’t wait for an audit to sort things out.
 If your organization is making a big virtualization change or cloud move involving Oracle, consult with Oracle License Management Services (LMS) or third-party licensing experts beforehand.
-Negotiate contract terms (like a virtualization clause or ULA) to legally solidify your understanding.
+Negotiate contract terms (such as a virtualization clause or a ULA) to legally solidify your understanding.
 It’s better to have an awkward conversation with Oracle about licensing upfront than a punitive one later during an audit.

-By following these steps, CIOs can significantly reduce the financial risks associated with Oracle licensing in today’s virtualized data centers.
 The key is to be intentional about where and how Oracle runs, and never assume that a virtual environment gives you a licensing break without explicit permission.
-A proactive approach to Oracle licensing can save your organization from multi-million-dollar surprises and ensure your virtualization strategy doesn’t backfire financially.

 Please enable JavaScript in your browser to complete this form.